My Evening Reads

 Finance #

 I have some bold financial goals.
-These two sites helped inform them, and they help keep me on track, too.
-Sam, who writes Financial Samurai, and Dominic, who writes Gen Y Finance Guy, both come from a background in finance.
-Sam’s hard work and shrewd moves allowed him to achieve financial independence at a young age, and Dominic is well on his way to doing the same.
-I hope to follow in their footsteps.
+Sam, who writes Financial Samurai, comes from a background in finance.
+Sam’s hard work and shrewd moves allowed him to achieve financial independence at a young age, and while some of his advice is controversial, I appreciate the perspective.

 - https://www.financialsamurai.com - Financial Samurai